 Valencia's core team consists of two agricultural engineers working on the agri-food area within Las Naves (the municipality's centre for social and urban innovation): Project Manager Lidia García and Research and Development (R&D) Officer Emilio Servera.
-Several other members from Las Naves staff provide ad-hoc support whenever needed in their different areas of expertise, such as Maite Nácher (communication focal point), Julián Torralba (R&D Financial Manager) and Las Naves's Communication and Production teams.
+Several other members from Las Naves staff provide ad-hoc support whenever needed in their different areas of expertise, such as Olga Palomares (communication focal point), Julián Torralba (R&D Financial Manager) and the Communication and Event Production teams in Las Naves.